 Widely found in Kerala by the name Panikoorka or Navara, this medicinal herb belongs to the family Lamiaceae.
-As an effective home remedy for common cold in children, it is commonly grown in the households in Kerala.
+As an effective home remedy for the common cold in children, it is commonly grown in households in Kerala.

 Panikoorka or Indian Rock-Foil is a perennial plant growing up to a height of 90 cm.

 Its circular or heart-shaped leaves can be 3 to 6 cm long.
-They are thick and contain water, making it juicy.
+They are thick and contain water, making them juicy.
 The purple flowers originate from branch tips, forming an inflorescence.
 The stem and leaves have hairs on the surface.

-Traditionally, Panikoorka has been a popular home remedy for fever, cough, and common cold in children.
+Traditionally, Panikoorka has been a popular home remedy for fever, cough, and common cold [ref1].
 Slightly boil the leaves and squeeze out the juice.
 Mix it with honey.
 Have one spoon of the mix thrice daily for two to three days to get relief from common cold or cough.
 It can also help to improve digestion.

 It is also great for making herbal teas, soups, and chutneys.